CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 **Stirges.** These airborne predators feast on the blood of their victims and are attracted to the light of campfires at night.

-**Ghouls.** These undead were once human and now hunger for living flesh.
+**Ghouls.** These undead were once fellkin and now hunger for living flesh.

 **Ogre.** The ogre is searching for an easy meal and is too dimwitted to flee once combat commences.